 A barndo with a 30’ x 40’ floor area is best for a small family with one or two children.
 The parents can have the master’s suite with its own bathroom and walk-in closet, while each child may occupy their own bedroom.
 They have the option to share a bathroom to maximize space.

 If you are fortunate to own the land in a place with an amazing view, consider using large windows and installing them strategically.
-This way, you can still enjoy the panoramic landscape when the weather requires you to stay indoors.
+This way, you can still enjoy the scenic landscape when the weather requires you to stay indoors.

-Add a back porch where you can lounge on lazy weekends, or make space for a play area for the kids.
-You can consider having a sliding door leading to a balcony from the master’s bedroom as well.
+Consider adding a back porch where you can lounge on the weekends, or make space for a play area for your kids.
+You can even consider having a sliding door leading to a balcony from the master’s bedroom as well.

 Closets and Storage

-Couples and small families normally don’t have much stuff to necessitate plenty of storage space.
+Couples and small families normally don’t have much stuff to require a lot of storage space.
 So, bedroom closets might also have sufficient space to store out-of-season clothing, as well as towels and linen.

 However, you should still include a utility room for cleaning appliances and repair equipment.
 This can double as storage for holiday décor, luggage, and travel or party accessories.

 You may also take advantage of the walls and ceiling of the laundry area.
 It’s a great place to store bulky items such as comforters, curtains, and winter jackets.

-The beauty of owning a barndominium is its flexibility, both inside and out.
+The best part of owning a barndominium is its flexibility, both inside and out.
 For the exterior, you can choose the kind of parking space you want depending on your needs.
-It can be a carport, a garage, or a parking pad.
+It can be a carport, a garage, or a paved driveway.